FBI investigation into Donald Trump's handling of government documents: Justice Department documents subpoenas

 On June 8, Bratt emailed Trump's lawyers, telling them to put a stronger lock on the basement and to keep all documents "preserved in that room in their current condition until further notice".

 On June 19, Trump wrote to NARA, telling them that former Trump administration official Kash Patel, as well as journalist John Solomon, should be considered "representatives for access to Presidential records of my administration".

 Mar-a-Lago security footage subpoena

-On June 22, the Justice Department subpoenaed surveillance footage from Mar-a-Lago of the basement where records had been stored.
-According to the New York Times, sources familiar with the tapes revealed that "the video showed boxes being moved out of the storage room sometime around the contact from the Justice Department.
-And it also showed boxes being slipped into different containers, which alarmed investigators."
+On June 22, the Justice Department subpoenaed Mar-a-Lago surveillance footage, which reportedly showed people putting boxes into other containers and moving them out of the basement storage room.

 The FBI suspected violations of the Espionage Act and obstruction of justice due to information from "a significant number of civilian witnesses", as stated in an affidavit.
 This affidavit was used to obtain a search warrant.

 FBI search of Mar-a-Lago

 Having uncovered multiple sources of evidence that more classified documents remained at Mar-a-Lago and "government records were likely concealed and removed from the storage room and that efforts were likely taken to obstruct the government's investigation," the Justice Department sought a warrant to search Mar-a-Lago from a federal magistrate judge in early August 2022.

 On August 8, 2022, the FBI executed the search warrant on Mar-a-Lago.
 Thousands of government documents were seized, some with classification markings: top secret/sensitive compartmented information (TS/SCI), top secret, secret, and confidential.
 TS/SCI is the highest possible classification and is supposed to be read exclusively in secure government facilities.

 Across three interactions with Trump in 2022, including the August search of Mar-a-Lago, the government recovered approximately 13,000 documents totaling 21,792 pages.
 Some of the recovered classified documents, including top secret documents, had been stored in boxes with personal effects such as press clippings, clothing, magazines and gifts.
 The government also recovered dozens of empty folders that carried classified markings.